clansofts/totpx/README.md

 ---

-**Note**: This is a development/demonstration implementation.
+**Note**: This is a development/demonstration implementation using Axum web framework.
 For production use, implement proper password hashing, persistent storage, and additional security measures.